 Orientation Odysseys are optional, but we recommend them.
 Students arrive to campus early and join their classmates in small groups to participate in one of these programs—the experience aims to help ease your transition to college life and enrich the orientation experience by providing opportunities for both personal growth and leadership development.

-All Odysseys require preregistration and they fill up fast, so register now!
+All Odysseys require preregistration and they fill up fast.
+Note: Outdoor and SEEDS Registration opens on IRIS on May 1.

 Please note that the dates for Odysseys overlap.
 This means that you cannot participate in more than one program.